invertase/react-native-firebase-docs/docs/firestore/reference/Settings.md

 ## Unsupported Properties

 ### timestampsInSnapshots

-!> Currently will have no affect, as it is not supported on both iOS and Android.

 [method]timestampsInSnapshots returns nullable boolean;[/method]

+!> Currently will have no effect, as it is not supported on both iOS and Android.

 Enables the use of `Timestamp`s for timestamp fields in `DocumentSnapshot`s.